decagondev/Game-Engine-Alpha-Zero/README.md

 # Game Engine - Alpha Zero

 This is a project derived from and inspired by the JavaScript Projects at LambdaSchool.
-They have meen my motivation and inspiration to start making this project and I shall be usuing the things I learn at LambdaSchool to implement more features in to this engine as time goes by.
+They have been my motivation and inspiration to start making this project and I shall be usuing the things I learn at LambdaSchool to implement more features in to this engine as time goes by.
 I am currently in the process of learning JavaScript so please bear with me if there are any errors or ommisions in the code base as I go through this journey. all general comments and suggestions are welcome but be advised that this is a side project and shall be progressing slowly.
 This is being used as one of the methods of me learning and gaining a better understanding of the JavaScript language. and shall be an ongoing project with many refactors and remediations.

 ## Getting Started